cozygene/FEAST/README.md

 - _SinkNames_ - A vector with the sink names to plot.
 - _SourceNames_ - A vector with all the sources' names.
-- _Same_sources_flag_ - A boolian value indicating the source-sink plotting assignment.
+- _Same_sources_flag_ - A Boolean value indicating the source-sink plotting assignment.
 Same_sources_flag = 1 if the same sources are assigned to the pre-defined sink samples , otherwise = 0.
 - _dir_path_ - A path to an output .png file.
 - _mixing_proportions_ - A list of vectors, where entry i corresponds to the vector of source contributions (summing to 1) to sink i.
 - _Plot_title_ -
-- _N_ - Number of barplot in each output .png file.
+- _N_ - Number of barplots in each output .png file.

 ```
 PlotSourceContribution(SinkNames = rownames(FEAST_output)[c(5:8)],